ivadomed/ivadomed/docs/source/configuration_file.md

 Bool.
 Balance positive and negative labels in both the training and the validation datasets.

 #### mixup_alpha
 Float.
-Alpha parameter of the Beta distribution, see [original paper](https://arxiv.org/abs/1710.09412).
+Alpha parameter of the Beta distribution, see [original paper on the Mixup technique](https://arxiv.org/abs/1710.09412).

 #### transfer_learning
 - `retrain_model`: Filename of the pretrained model (`path/to/pretrained-model`).
 If `null`, no transfer learning is performed and the network is trained from scratch.